 Contrary to the speculations in the old posts, we eventually learned from a DNA test that her parents appear to have been a purebred Jack Russell terrier (hence her youthful energy and excitability back then) and a Canaan dog (hence her size).
 We hope for her mother's sake that the terrier was her father.

 We currently have ten critters under our care: Lucy, our own three cats, and six inherited from Mrs. McG's late mother a year and a half ago.
 The age range of the inherited cats spans maybe a bit more than a year, and the youngest of them is about the same age as our current oldest.
 We're about to enter a period of mass attrition over the next few years; Suzie Q was the first of what will be a rather large graduating class.

 Update, November 11: This past week has seen a mass graduation, with at least three of the six inherited cats -- Caramel, Gigi, and Cashew -- passing away.
-A fourth is Schrodinger but as time passes without sight or sound of her the likelihood she'll be found alive have become
+A fourth is Schrodinger but as time passes without sight or sound of her it's unlikely she'll be found alive.

 © Saturday, April 15, 2017 Kevin McGehee